- If a crown is damaged, you may need medical attention. Your options include recementing the crown, replacing the crown, or placing a dental implant.

 Dental Implant

-A badly damaged tooth may not be able to be restored with a new dental crown. .
-In this case, your dentist may choose to extract the non-restorable tooth and replace the area with a dental implant and implant-crown
+A severely damaged tooth may not be able to be restored with a new dental crown.
+In this case, your dentist may choose to extract the non-restorable tooth and replace the area with a dental implant and implant-supported crown.

 Your dentist may use either local or general anesthesia.
 The doctor will then cut a small hole in your gums to insert a titanium post.
 This post is implanted deep into the jaw and acts like a root.

 The new crown is then placed on the post.
-If the jaw bone is dense enough and with routine check-ups and proper home-care, you will be able to use your implant for decades.
+If the jawbone is dense enough, with routine check-ups and proper home care, you can use your implant for decades.

 Dealing with a broken crown at home

 Treat a broken crown as an emergency and see a dentist.
-However, there are a few things you can do to help relieve the pain and protect the broken tooth.
+However, there are a few steps you can take to help alleviate the pain and protect the broken tooth.

 If the crown has fallen out, you can temporarily attach it to the tooth with over-the-counter dental cement or toothpaste.
 Be careful not to swallow the dental crown to avoid health complications.